Published 19:04 IST, August 23rd 2020

 'Severely declining' in Red Sea

-clip has earned a backlash as experts at International Union for Conservation of Nature (IUCN) list Whale Shark’s population in Red Sea hot spot as “severely declining”.
-It mentions a population dip of 50 per cent for past three generations, meaning, species remain only two classifications away from extinction, as per reports. area in Red Sea where Whale Sharks are spotted also witnesses conservation efforts by several organizations worldwide.
-In fact, as per study in journal PLOS ONE, many of se whale sharks return in Red Sea years after years and ir critical sustenance requires “nil human intrusions”.
+The clip has earned a backlash as the experts at International Union for Conservation of Nature (IUCN) list Whale Shark’s population in the Red Sea hot spot as “severely declining”.
+It mentions a population dip of 50 per cent for the past three generations, meaning, the species remain only two classifications away from extinction, as per the reports.
+The area in the Red Sea where Whale Sharks are spotted also witnesses conservation efforts by several organizations worldwide.
+In fact, as per the study in journal PLOS ONE, many of these whale sharks return in Red Sea years after years and their critical sustenance requires “nil human intrusions”.

 Advertisement